 In an effort to show correlation between volume or rate of streamflow and groundwater level proxies for minimum thresholds, groundwater model output is used to estimate the relationship.
 The groundwater model is used to estimate streamflow depletion from pumping during the 2001-2015 period, which is the period where shallow groundwater level data are available and from which minimum thresholds are derived.
-The streamflow depletion estimate is accomplished by testing the sensitivity of simulated groundwater contribution of streamflow to pumping within the Basin.
-This sensitivity test is outside the bounds of conditions under which the model is calibrated and adds to uncertainty of the simulated results.
+The streamflow depletion estimate is derived by testing the sensitivity of simulated groundwater contribution of streamflow to pumping within the Basin.
+It is important to acknowledge that data quantifying flows between the stream and shallow groundwater are not available for calibration so there is high uncertainty of the magnitude of simulated flows between stream and aquifer calculated by the model.
+Adding to the uncertainty of the estimate, this sensitivity test is outside the bounds of real world conditions (i.e., removing all Basin pumping) under which the model is calibrated to shallow groundwater elevation and streamflow data.
+Due to this uncertainty, the model results represent an estimate of historical streamflow depletion, but the model result value should not be used as quantitative criteria.

-Figure 3-14 shows the sensitivity results of groundwater contribution to streamflow from changes in Basin pumping.
+Figure 3-15 shows the sensitivity results of groundwater contribution to streamflow from changes in Basin pumping.
 This analysis is for the entire Soquel Creek watershed during minimum flow months.
-Removing all Basin pumping in the model results in an increased groundwater contribution to Soquel Creek of up to 1.4 cubic-feet per second (cfs) for the 2001-2015 modeled period.
-This means that if more than approximately 1.4 cfs of surface water depletion is caused by groundwater extractions during low flow periods, undesirable results will occur.
-The estimate of 1.4 cfs simulated over 2001-2015 is the minimum threshold for streamflow depletion.
-To reiterate, the uncertainty of this estimate and difficulty measuring streamflow depletion from pumping affirm the appropriateness of using a groundwater level
+Removing all modeled private domestic, agricultural, and municipal pumping within the Basin, while continuing pumping outside of the Basin, results in an increased groundwater contribution to Soquel Creek of up to 1.4 cubic-feet per second (cfs) for the 2001-2015 modeled period.
+This is an estimate of the relationship between the groundwater level proxies for minimum thresholds and streamflow depletion, but it is too uncertain to represent a value to specify as a minimum threshold.
+For this reason and due to the difficulty measuring streamflow depletion from pumping, it is appropriate to use a groundwater level proxy to prevent the undesirable result of increases in streamflow depletion above what occurred from 2001-2015.